1961 Thomas Cup: Qualification

-Despite missing its best known singles player, Charoen Wattanasin, Thailand again prevailed in the Asian zone by beating, consecutively, India (6-3), three time former champion Malaya (7-2), and Pakistan (8-1).
-Of note in these ties, the talented Nandu Natekar had a hand in all of the individual matches which India salvaged, while Malaya's Eddie Choong, well past his prime at a fairly young age, was routinely beaten in both of his singles.
+Despite missing its known singles player, Charoen Wattanasin, Thailand again prevailed in the Asian zone by beating India (6-3), three-time former champion Malaya (7-2), and Pakistan (8-1).
+Of note in these ties, Nandu Natekar had a hand in all of the individual matches which India salvaged, while Malaya's Eddie Choong, well past his prime at a fairly young age, was beaten in both of his singles.
 No player on Thailand's team was more than twenty-four years old.

 For the second straight time Japan defaulted an Australasian zone tie, this time allowing Australia, led by Kenneth Turner, to advance to the inter-zone phase after its 8-1 victory over New Zealand.
 Star-studded Denmark coasted through three ties in the European zone, shutting out its usual victim England in the zone final.
 The same two-way American zone race ended as before with the United States beating Canada 7-2.
 Evergreen Joe Alston and Wynn Rogers still led the way in doubles for the USA which also had a small but competent cadre of international level singles players.